-North & South Carolina Truck Accident Lawyers
+North Carolina Truck Accident Lawyers

 We Take Your Concerns to Heart

 A truck accident has the potential to cause catastrophic injuries, and these are most often experienced by occupants of other vehicles, not truck drivers.
 If you or someone you love was injured in an accident with a large commercial truck, Crumley Roberts is here to help.
-Our attorneys and support staff take your concerns to heart as we seek justice on your behalf.
+Our truck accident attorneys and support staff take your concerns to heart as we seek justice on your behalf.

 Trucking companies and their drivers have an obligation to act with reasonable care when it comes to vehicle maintenance, loading, and safe driving practices.
 They must comply with federal trucking regulations regarding driving shifts and mandatory breaks for the safety of everyone on America’s roadways.

 At Crumley Roberts, we handle truck accident claims for clients across North Carolina and South Carolina.
 In our experience as personal injury attorneys, we have seen just how traumatic truck accidents can be.
 Our goal is to provide the support and legal counsel you need to recover maximum compensation.

-Truck Accident Insurance Claim Help
+Compensation From a Truck Accident Insurance Claim

 Dealing with a trucking company’s insurance company can be difficult, considering the vast resources they seem to have at their disposal to defend against injury lawsuits.
 When you come to our firm, we will handle the logistics for you – all you have to do is focus on getting better.

 - Medical expenses, including travel to and from medical appointments